Deducting Farm Expenses: An Overview

 Libby can expense the SUV as follows:

 Libby decides to purchase a light-duty pickup truck instead.
-In this case, her entire deduction first year deduction will be limited to $11,160.
+In this case, her entire deduction first year deduction will be limited to $18,100 in 2019.

 Now suppose Libby purchases a used light-duty pickup truck.
-In this case, because bonus depreciation applies only to new purchases, Libby’s first year deductions are limited to $3,560.
+Because bonus depreciation applies to used purchases too, Libby’s 2019 first year deductions are limited to $18,100 if used 100% for business.

 Under IRC § 180, taxpayers engaged in the business of farming may elect to immediately expense the cost of fertilizer and lime (where the benefits last substantially more than one year), rather than to capitalize the expense and depreciate it over the term of its useful life.
-The election is for one year only, but once such an election is made, it may not be revoked without the consent of the IRS.
+The election is for one year only, but once such an election is made (by reporting the fertilizer and lime deduction on Schedule F, Line 17), it may not be revoked without the consent of the IRS.
 This provision applies both to tenants and landlords if the rent is based upon production.
 Cash rent landlords who do not materially participate in the farming operation may not take advantage of this tax benefit.
 It is also important to note that this deduction applies only to “land used in farming,” which is defined as land used “by the taxpayer or his tenant for the production of crops, fruits, or other agricultural products or for the sustenance of livestock.”
 Initial land preparation costs cannot be deducted.

 Note that the amount of the fertilizer and lime deduction may be limited by the rule that restricts deductions for prepaid farm supplies to 50 percent of all other deductible farm expenses for the year.
 See Prepaid Supplies below.